 The first step is setting the distance between your seat and the pedals.
 You should be able to press the brake pedal firmly to the floor without fully straightening your leg.
 Your knee should still have a slight bend.
 Once you’ve set that distance, focus on your proximity to the steering wheel.
 For your safety, it’s recommended that you position yourself about 10 to 12 inches away from the center of the steering wheel.
 This distance is crucial because it gives the airbag enough room to deploy safely in a collision without causing injury.
 An easy way to measure this is to check if a standard piece of paper fits between your breastbone and the wheel.

-Set Your Steering Wheel
+Where Should Your Steering Wheel Be?

 Most modern cars allow you to adjust the steering wheel’s height and sometimes its distance from you.
 Your goal is to aim the center of the wheel at your chest, not your head or neck.
 This ensures that if the airbag deploys, it hits your chest and distributes the force across your torso, which is much safer than it hitting your face.
 A greater distance from the steering wheel can also lessen the severity of an impact.
 Adjusting the wheel properly also helps you see the instrument panel clearly and maintain a comfortable arm position, which we’ll cover next.